World of Music, Arts and Dance: Previous and other UK locations

-CLUB WOMAD - artists soon to be announced.

-KID'S PROCESSION - including work by WOMAD's 2004 resident visual artists The Mora Brothers from Cuba.
+2025 and 2026 saw a handful of events in Stroud, Gloucestershire.

-Charlton Park Highlights
+Charlton Park highlights

 2007

-The first year on the new site was also a very rainy and muddy year with festival goers nicknaming the site "WOMUD".
+The first year on the new site saw rain and mud, with festival goers nicknaming the site "WOMUD".

 2008

-Due to the previous year's flooding and some inaccessibility, the site was moved around and expanded.
-Stages included: Open Air, Siam Tent, Big Red Tent, Little Sicily, Dance Tent, Drum Tent, BBC Radio 3 Stages & Taste The World Stage.
-Also, the first year Radio Womad broadcast was launched.
+Due to the previous year's flooding and some inaccessibility, the site was rearranged and expanded.
+Stages included Open Air, Siam Tent, Big Red Tent, Little Sicily, Dance Tent, Drum Tent, BBC Radio 3 Stages and Taste The World Stage.
+Radio Womad was launched this year.